-As a home stager we are part of the “team” that sells a house.
+As a home stager we are a critical part of the “team” that sells a house.
 That’s not to say we always feel like team members, or that we’d necessarily even want to!

-Real estate agents are an important audience for your home staging services.
-But they can also pose some challenges as described in this Ask Staging Diva Home Staging Business Dilemma sent in by “Chris” (name changed), who writes:
+But real estate agents can also pose some challenges as described in this Ask Staging Diva Home Staging Business Dilemma sent in by “Chris” (name changed), who writes:

 “How or what do we do when a real estate agent goes in AFTER I have staged a house and changes around some of my home staging as they didn’t like the inside of the home’s interior the way I had staged the home?

-I saw red, as I felt she was insulting me by rearranging my staging and touching my items that belong to me, especially the accessories.
+I saw red, as I felt the Realtor was insulting me by rearranging my home staging.
+I didn’t appreciate her touching items that belong to me, especially the accessories.

 Please can you advise me how to handle this sensitive topic?”